On the parton picture of Froissart asymptotic behavior: 3. Parton structure of disk in 4D QCD

 \section{\bf 3.
 Parton structure of \F disk in 4D QCD}

 \nfn{3}

-The main difference of 4D QCD parton spectrum, in comparison with $(2+1_{\bot})D$ case, as follows from (\ref{ww3}), is that partons with high $k_{\bot}$ are also generated and the weight of the hard component of \Fd grows with particles energy.
-In this section we beefily summarize the main properties of such a \Fd that can be expected in QCD.
+The main difference of QCD parton spectrum in $(2+2_{\bot})D$ in comparison with the $(2+1_{\bot})D$ case, as follows from comparision of (\ref{pse}) and (\ref{ww3}), is that partons with high $k_{\bot}$ are also generated and the weight of the hard component of \Fd grows with particles energy.
+In this Section we beefily summarize the basic properties of such a \Fd that can be expected in 4D QCD.